fizban99/RRunner/README.rst

        MsgBox "Done"
    End If

 The SampleJoin.r script will be called and in the _Input_.xlsx file two sheets will be created for the script to use as input data.
-The script should output the result in the _Output_.xlsx in a sheet called "result"
+The script should output the result in a file called _Output_.xlsx in a sheet called "result".
+The data will be then read from this sheet and placed starting at the top-left corner of OutRange.

 RunR2Plot
 +++++++++++++++++++++++